GuangTianLi/grpcalchemy/docs/usage.rst

     }

-Using Blueprint to Construct Your Large Application
+Using Blueprint to Build Your Large Application
 =========================================================

 gRPCAlchemy uses a concept of blueprints for making gRPC services and